 Malware tends to eat up a lot of system resources.
 After all, it’s an extra piece of unwanted software — one that intentionally runs your system dry.
 Programs on your computer can get sluggish or lag, and by the time you finally notice, it may already be too late.

 If your computer is working overtime to handle the unwanted software, that can cause it to heat up.
-Needless to say, this can be dangerous for the health of your tech.
+This can be dangerous for the health of your tech.

-When a device gets too hot, internal components can melt or become damaged.
+Internal components can melt or become damaged when a device gets too hot.
 Excessive heat also wears out the mechanical components of your device, such as its fans.
 A device that runs cool will last for much longer.
 Tap or click here to see how to keep your gadgets cool.

-Here are some handy tools you can use to pinpoint nasty applications on your computer.
+Here are some handy tools to pinpoint malicious applications on your computer.
 If your desktop or laptop is running hot and a program you don’t recognize is hogging your system resources, there’s a good chance it’s malware.

 PC: Use Task Manager

 There are a few key ways to see what processes your computer is running.
-Windows gives users the ability to see them easily with the built-in Task Manager.
+Windows allows users to see them easily with the built-in Task Manager.
 Just use the keyboard shortcut CTRL + SHIFT + ESC to get to the Processes tab.

-Windows’ Task Manager lists all of your computer’s current tasks, like programs, processes and app behavior, and how much processing power they’re using.
-This is usually measured in Central Processing Units, or CPUs.
+Windows’ Task Manager lists your computer’s current tasks, like programs, processes and app behavior, and how much processing power they’re using.
+This is usually measured in Central Processing Units or CPUs.

-To get started, open up Task Manager and check the CPU and memory columns for each process.
+To start, open Task Manager and check each process’s CPU and memory columns.
 You might find one program using 100%, or close to it, of your CPU.
 Open up the program associated with the process and see what it’s doing.

 If you don’t recognize the name, Google it.
-Check online to make sure it’s a legitimate app or process; otherwise, restart the task and monitor it.
+Check online to ensure it’s a legitimate app or process; otherwise, restart the task and monitor it.
 If you see performance decrease again, you may have found your culprit.